 It also adds organic matter to the soil, increasing its nutrients and improving drainage.

-Fertilizing your tomato plants with compost tea or other natural sources can give them a vitamin boost, helping them become strong and healthy for a bigger harvest.
+Fertilizing your tomato plants with compost tea or other natural sources can give them a vitamin boost, helping them become strong and healthy for a bigger and better harvest.

-Compost tea is an excellent way to fertilize tomato plants naturally: it helps break down nutrients in the soil so that they are more readily available for your tomato plants to absorb, resulting in faster growth.
+Compost tea is an excellent way to fertilize tomato plants naturally: it helps break down nutrients in the soil, making them more readily available for your tomato plants to absorb, resulting in faster growth.

 To make compost tea, mix a few shovels of finished compost into a large bucket of water and let it steep for 24 hours before applying it directly to the tomato plants’ roots.